Irakli Okruashvili: Expulsion from Georgia

 After he pleaded guilty, Okruashvili was released.
 Okruashvili left Georgia around November 1, 2007.
 He subsequently said he was forced into exile; the government said he had asked to leave because of medical issues.

 On November 5, 2007, Okruashvili made a surprise appearance on Imedi TV from Munich, claiming that he had been forced to retract accusations against President Saakashvili while being in jail.
 A Georgian prosecuting officer, however, rejected Okruashvili's allegations, while the senior members of the Parliament of Georgia for the ruling party described him "an instrument in the hands of Patarkatsishvili", the owner of Imedi TV, who financed opposition rallies against the Georgian government.

 On November 14, 2007, following a Prosecutor's Office request, a court in Tbilisi ruled that Okruashvili be returned to police custody pending investigation.
 In December 2007, he was arrested in Germany at the request of Georgia, but was later transferred to France, where a court ruled that he be freed on bail with Georgia's extradition request to be examined on April 16, 2008.
 In the meantime, a Georgian court found him guilty of "large-scale extortion" and sentenced him to 11 years in prison in absentia on March 28, 2008.
 On April 23, 2008, he was granted political asylum.
 The French courts ultimately rejected the extradition request as well.

 In September 2008 Reuters reported Okruashvili had said that Saakashvili had long planned the 2008 South Ossetia war but had executed it poorly.
 While defence minister from 2004 to 2006 he and Saakashvili worked together on military plans to retake South Ossetia and Abkhazia, saying "Abkhazia was our strategic priority, but we drew up military plans in 2005 for taking both Abkhazia and South Ossetia as well".

 In October 2010, Okruashvili resigned his position in the Movement for United Georgia and shortly afterwards joined with the high-profile Georgia-based politicians — Sozar Subari, Levan Gachechiladze, and Erosi Kitsmarishvili to establish a new opposition party, the Georgian Party.

-Return, imprisonment and release
+Return, imprisonment, release and struggle with GD government

 In a phone interview with the Tbilisi-based Maestro TV on May 22, 2011, he said "On May 25 I will be in Georgia together with my people.
 I will not talk about details.
 On May 25 we will manage to put an end to Saakashvili's regime with minimal losses.
 If there is a great public support, the losses will be minimal.
 So, everybody should acknowledge the responsibility, which should be assumed before our country."